acorn-io/docs/docs/50-advanced/25-compose-to-acorn.md

 ---
 title: Convert from Docker Compose
 ---
+// TODO - thoughts on this one?
+I think this is ok to leave.
 Docker Compose has been a popular tool for developers to define and run multi-container applications on their desktops and local machines.
 When it comes to production workloads, organizations have selected Kubernetes which creates a gap from the development environment to production.
 Acorn on the other hand, provides a way to define and run multi-container applications suitable for development and production with the same artifact and tooling.

 This provides a high level guide to manually translate Docker Compose concepts into Acornfiles.
 There isn't an automated tool available at this time, but this guide should cover some of the basics.